karannagupta/loopback4-express-with-logging/README.md

 [tutorial](http://loopback.io/doc/en/lb4/express-with-lb4-rest-tutorial.html)
 page.

-## Try it out this example
+## Try out this example

 If you'd like to see the final results of this tutorial as an example application, follow these steps:

-### Generate the example using CLI

-1. Download/Clone this example.
+1. Download/Clone this project.
 2. Jump into the directory and then install the required dependencies:

    ```sh